Qiskit/qiskit.org/README.md

 ## 🎚️Other environment flags

-### Show cookies preferences
+### Enable analytics

-In production, a cookies settings dialog can be found for the user to customize her privacy settings.
-In development, it is disabled by default.
-To enable, set the `SHOW_COOKIES_SETTINGS` environment variable.
+In production, the user can authorize us to gather analytics so we can identify trends and improve our user experience.
+In development, analytics are disabled by default.
+To enable, set the `ENABLE_ANALYTICS` environment variable.

 ## 🧐 Folder Structure